galaxyproject/galaxy-docker-k8s/README.md

 ## Run the container
 To run the SQLite container and get an interactive shell, run the following:
 ```
-docker run --rm -p 8080:8080 galaxy
+docker run --rm -p 8080:8080 galaxy bash
+uwsgi --yaml config/galaxy.yml
 ```

 To start the Postgres version, first ensure that the Postgres container is running (refer to step 2 in the previous section).

-Then start the Galaxy container:
+Then start the container and the Galaxy process:
 ```
-docker run --rm --network gnet -p 8080:8080 galaxy
+docker run --rm --network gnet -p 8080:8080 galaxy bash
+uwsgi --yaml config/galaxy.yml
 ```

-This will start Galaxy in the 'single-container' configuration.
 Galaxy will be available on the host under `localhost:8080`.

 ***The following sections need revision:***